aiven/aiven-docs/docs/products/kafka/howto/kafka-tiered-storage-get-started.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import {ConsoleIcon} from "@site/src/components/ConsoleIcons"

-Aiven for Apache Kafka tiered storage feature optimizes resources by storing recent, frequently accessed data on faster local disks.
+Aiven for Apache Kafka tiered storage optimizes resources by storing recent, frequently accessed data on faster local disks.

+As data becomes less active, it moves to more economical, slower storage, balancing performance with cost efficiency.

 As data becomes less active, it moves to more economical, slower storage, balancing performance with cost efficiency.

 For a detailed understanding of tiered storage, its workings, and benefits, see [Tiered storage in Aiven for Apache Kafka®](/docs/products/kafka/concepts/kafka-tiered-storage).